InfuseAI/primehub-site/docs/model-configuration.md

 ## Configuration

 In MLflow configuration page, there is a required field `MLflow Tracking URI` where the MLflow instance serves tracking clients.
 It will become the `MLFLOW_TRACKING_URI` environment variable in our system.

-You could use `MLFLOW_TRACKING_URI` in PHJob and Notebook. `MLflow UI URI` is a url to the MLflow web server.
+You could use `MLFLOW_TRACKING_URI` in Notebooks and Jobs.
+And `MLflow UI URI` is a URL to the MLflow web server.

-However, you might see two groups of variables in the same page `Tracking Environment Variables` and `Artifact Store Environment Variables`, we will explain their usage later:
+Also, you can see two groups of variables in the same page `Tracking Environment Variables` and `Artifact Store Environment Variables`, we will explain their usage later:

 ![](assets/group-mlflow-configuration-example.png)